Pat Roberts: Environment

 Roberts worked to secure $15 million for research on carbon sequestration.
 On the topic of global warming, Roberts has said, "There's no question there's some global warming, but I'm not sure what it means.
 A lot of this is condescending elitism."

-Roberts voted to confirm Gale Norton as Secretary of the Interior, to exclude oil and gas smokestacks from mercury regulations, and to reclassify the United States Environmental Protection Agency (EPA) as a Cabinet department.
+Roberts voted to confirm Gale Norton as U.S. Secretary of the Interior, to exclude oil and gas smokestacks from mercury regulations, and to reclassify the Environmental Protection Agency (EPA) as a Cabinet department.

 In 2012, Roberts introduced an amendment that would open up the Arctic National Wildlife Refuge to drilling for oil and approve the Keystone XL Pipeline.